Chiquito Joaquim Crasto, Ph.D.

 Dr. Crasto was awarded the prestigious Plain and Fancy Postdoctoral Fellowship at the Fox Chase Cancer Center.
 Dr. Crasto continued his research at Yale University School of Medicine at the Department of Neuroscience and the Center for Medical Informatics as an Associate Research Scientist.

 As part of the SenseLab project, funded by the Human Brain Project, at the Yale University School of Medicine, Chiquito became the Scientific Coordinator of the olfactory databases.
-He currently maintains these resources in a continuous collaboration with Yale.
+He currently maintains these resources in continuous collaboration with Yale.

 Dr. Crasto is the editor of two books, “Neuroinformatics” for Humana Press and “Olfactory Receptors” for Springer.